usatiuk/dhfs/README.md

 - `stop` script stops it
 - `update` script will update the filesystem to the newest available CI build

-On Windows, Powershell alternatives should be used.
+On Windows, Powershell versions of the scripts should be used.
 For them to work, it might be required to allow execution of unsigned scripts using `set-executionpolicy unrestricted`.

 ### Additional options